How to Buy Tickets for Palazzo Vecchio in Florence ⋆ FullTravel.it

 Who built Palazzo Vecchio?

-Architect Arnolfo di Cambio was responsible for the design, commissioned by the local government.
+The architect Arnolfo di Cambio was responsible for designing the town hall at the request of the local government.

 Why was Palazzo Vecchio built?

-Palazzo Vecchio was constructed as the seat of the Signoria, Florence’s governing body during the Republic.
+Palazzo Vecchio was built as the seat of the Signoria, the governing body of the Republic of Florence.

 Where is Palazzo Vecchio located?

-Palazzo Vecchio stands in Piazza della Signoria, in Florence’s San Giovanni district, right in the city center.
+Palazzo Vecchio is located in Piazza della Signoria, in the San Giovanni district, in the center of Florence.

 Leave a Comment